Use a pneumatic nailer, instead of a hammer and nails, to fasten trim moulding. It’s gentler on plaster.

 To make the cut, first shade the leading edge of the moulding profile with a pencil.
 Hold the moulding at the correct angle (how it will fit against the wall), then tilt back slightly.
 Saw through the wood along the leading edge at 90 degrees, following the penciled line.
 Since the leading edge is set at an angle, the thin, narrow blade cuts away enough material behind it so that the moulding can fit against (and slightly on top of) the mating moulding.
 Test the coped moulding against the piece already in place.
 Get a perfect fit by smoothing any rough edges along the coped cut with a wood file and sandpaper.

-Prefer power tools to hand saws?
-Cut a small scrap piece of moulding in the correct profile and use it to make a tracing on the second piece of moulding.
-Then cut away the excess material from the back with a jigsaw.
+Prefer Cut a small scrap piece of moulding in the correct profile and use it to make a tracing on the second piece of moulding.
+Then cut away the excess material from the back with a jigsaw. power tools to hand saws?
+A layered cornice and deep window casings add depth and classical proportion to a projecting bay with multiple windows and mullions.

 Coping With a Jigsaw